System Design Space

 Common Reuse

-Don't make component users depend on things they don't need.
+Do not make component users depend on behavior they do not actually need.

 Tension Diagram: Component Cohesion